evertonrsc/analysis-chase/README.md

 .
 ├── analysis/            # A directory containing the R scripts used for statistical analysis
-                           and the generation of charts │   ├── demographics.R   # Class with the implementation of the two benchmarks │   ├── rq1_dimensions.R # Class with the implementation of the two benchmarks │   ├── rq2_temporal.R   # Class with the implementation of the two benchmarks │   ├── rq3_reporting.R  # Class with the implementation of the two benchmarks
+                           and the generation of charts │   ├── demographics.R   # Script for obtaining an overview of the corpus of analysis │   ├── rq1_dimensions.R # Script for analyzing the overall ethics completeness score │   ├── rq2_temporal.R   # Script for analyzing ethics reporting over time │   ├── rq3_reporting.R  # Script for analyzing ethics dimensions mostly underreported
-│   ├── rq4_context.R    # Class with the implementation of the two benchmarks
+│   ├── rq4_context.R    # Script for analyzing ethics reporting completeness against other factors
 ├── chase_papers.xlsx    # A Microsoft Excel spreadsheet with the study's data resulting
                            from the codification of each paper for the ethics-related dimensions ├── imports/             # A directory containing auxiliary R scripts for importing data and